Permanent oscillations and solitary wave behavior in flatband Heisenberg quantum spin systems: Abstract

 \section{Abstract}

-Persistent oscillations are a hallmark of non-ergodic time evolution.
+Research on the emergence of thermodynamics in closed quantum systems under unitary time evolution arrived at the consensus that generic systems equilibrate under rather general assumptions.
+A new focus of the field is thus on exceptions.
+Persistent oscillations are one possible hallmark of non-ergodic time evolution.
 While time-crystalline behavior results from, e.g., many-body localization, here we show that ever-revolving solitary waves emerge in flatband Heisenberg quantum spin systems.
+This phenomenon is rather general for a variety of frustrated spin systems in one, two, and three dimensions as well as for Hubbard systems.

 \keywords{Spin systems, non-ergodic, time-crystal}